What is the Nominal Rate of Return?

 This exercise can be very useful in understanding the impact of economic factors such as inflation and taxes.
 Also, from the perspective of various investments, one may want to know how much a Dollar invested is expected to yield in the future.

 Let’s assume, Archie is currently 25 years old and has a plan to retire at the age of 65 years (40 years from present).
 He expects to accumulate around $2,500,000 in current dollars at the time of his retirement.
-If he can earn a nominal return of 9% per year on his investments and expecting a rate of inflation around 3% annually, how much must be his investment amount every year to meet the goal?
+If he can earn a nominal return of 9% per year on his investments and expect a rate of inflation around 3% annually, how much must be his investment amount every year to meet the goal?

 The relationship between nominal and real interest rates is a bit complex, and thus the relationship is multiplicative and not additive.
 Thus, Fisher’s equation is helpful, whereby: